gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-With `delCallback(...)` you can remove a connection to a signal handler
+You can remove a connection to a signal handler or a widget instance
-or a widget instance.
-Alternatively, you can use `delCallbacks()` to
+with `delCallback(...)`.
+Alternatively, you can use `delCallbacks()`
-remove all existing callbacks from an object.
+to remove all existing callbacks from an object.

-1. To delete functions or static methods callbacks via a pointer:
+1. To delete callbacks of functions or static methods via a pointer:

 ```cpp
 template< typename FunctionPtr